 Change Risk Analysis

 Risk is inherent to any change.
 At the same time, many organizations have their own definition of what ‘change risk’ means to them, and it can be unclear if we are testing the right things to mitigate that risk.
 You need to systematically identify, calculate and track the changing risk and how it will affect your project.
 Panaya’s Release Dynamix (RDx) solution will take the guesswork out of this impact analysis, keeping you aware of how the risk is changing as you move through the delivery lifecycle.

 Test Execution Risk

-It’s all too common for organizations to track KPIs like authored tests, passed tests, automated tests, and tests executed – but what about tracking the actual steps executed within each of the tests?
+It’s common for organizations to track KPIs like authored tests, passed tests, automated tests, and tests executed, but what about the actual steps within each test?
+It makes sense to track test execution progress and status at the business process level when you have many different hand-offs across a UAT cycle.
 Many of the popular ALM platforms fail to provide out-of-the-box reporting capabilities to track test ‘step’ execution progress.
 When you have many different ‘hand-offs’ occurring across a UAT cycle, it makes sense to track Test Execution Risk and status, not only at the test-level, but also at the business process level.
-Panaya Test Center does just that, out-of-the-box.
+Panaya Test Dynamix does just that, out-of-the-box.

 Panaya’s platform provides the tools and capabilities to keep track of all of the 8 KPIs we’ve discussed, providing maximum insight into how your software testing impacts product quality.
 That means software quality managers can meet their KPI goals and drive more innovation while reducing effort by 30-50% without compromising scope or quality.